 Dr. Nathaniel L. Bishop was appointed by the Board of Directors of Jefferson College of Health Sciences to lead the college on April 17, 2010.
 He came to Jefferson College from Carilion Clinic in Roanoke, where he served as a Vice President.
 Dr. Bishop’s tenure of service to the college began in 2003 on the Jefferson College Board of Directors.
 In this role, he helped lead Jefferson College to a growing enrollment, expansion of academic programs, and strong healthcare education partnerships throughout the community and region.

-Dr. Bishop began his career in healthcare by way of long term care administration managing continuing care retirement communities.
-In 1997, he moved into a leadership position with Carilion Clinic as the Executive Director of Burrell Nursing Center.
-In 2002, Dr. Bishop was named Vice President and Hospital Director of Carilion Roanoke Community Hospital.
-Most recently he was located at Carilion Roanoke Memorial Hospital where he served as Vice-President of Facility and Guest Services.
+Dr. Bishop began his career in healthcare by managing continuing care retirement communities as a Virginia licensed long-term care administrator.
+In 1997, he joined Carilion Clinic as the Executive Director of Burrell Nursing Center.
+In 2002, Dr. Bishop was named Vice President and Hospital Director of Carilion Roanoke Community Hospital and later served at Carilion Roanoke Memorial Hospital as Vice-President of Facility and Guest Services.

-Dr. Bishop holds an undergraduate degree from Radford University, a master’s degree in education from Virginia Tech and a doctor of ministry degree from Wesley Theological Seminary in Washington D.C.
+Dr. Bishop holds undergraduate degrees from New River Community College and Radford University, a master’s degree in education from Virginia Tech and a doctor of ministry degree from Wesley Theological Seminary in Washington D.C.